Frankie Drake Mysteries: Reception

 The series has received generally positive reviews from critics since its release.
 John Doyle of The Globe and Mail remarked "it's a hoot and as silly as all get-out," and concluded that "thanks to its charm and the frocks, skirts, suits and, well, the gorgeous furniture, it's frightfully good entertainment."
 Johanna Schneller of the Toronto Star wrote that "the messaging in CBC series sometimes hits you over the head, but it's fun to watch women run their own show."
+Hanh Nguyen of IndieWire wrote "inclusive casting opens up the world in a way that hasn’t been seen previously in shows set in that era.
+Through this lens, 1920s Toronto feels fresh and modern, a setting where almost anything can happen. ...
+The series holds back from crossing into didactic moralizing, but instead approaches history from a different angle, enough to be stimulating and to inspire curiosity."